jeffheaton/t81_558_deep_learning/README2.md

 # Textbook

-I am in the process of creating a textbook for this course.
-You can find a copy [here](https://arxiv.org/abs/2009.05673).
+The complete text for this course is here on GitHub.
+You can download the course textbook for [free](https://arxiv.org/abs/2009.05673).
+You can also purchase a paperback or Kindle version from [Amazon](https://www.amazon.com/Applications-Deep-Neural-Networks-Keras-ebook/dp/B0B1N2448P).

 If you would like to cite the material from this course/book, please use the following bibtex citation:

 ```
 @misc{heaton2020applications,